Showerss/Showerss/README.md

 -->

-Currently a CS undergrad, applying to my Master's
+Currently a CS undergrad, applying to my Master's/n
 I love humanitarian-focused work and want to use my skillset to help others.